Gentle, safe, effective treatment

 Treatments contain a combination of any or all of the above therapies as your case requires.
 Acupuncture and related therapies are covered by most extended medical plans.

-Alix is starting out of a new location as of Nov 4 2019, at the Belmont Market location of Thetis Massage Therapy, and on Saturdays out of Fernwood Yoga Den/Maya Health Clinic.
+Alix is proudly working out of a new location within the Station Wellness Collective in the Westshore, and on evenings/weekends out of her backyard studio in James Bay, Victoria.
 She is board certified by the CTCMA, College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia.
-Direct billing available for most major medical plans.
+Direct billing is available for most major medical plans, though not guaranteed.

 Nourishing your body

 Feeling like your body is depleted?
-Moxibustion, or infrared heat therapy, will put your body at ease.
-Moxibustion is the practice of burning a herb, moxa, commonly known as mugwort in English.
+Moxibustion, or infrared heat therapy, will gently nourish and put your body at ease.
+Moxibustion is the practice of burning a herb, moxa, commonly known as mugwort in English or artemisia vulgaris in Latin.
 In Chinese medicine, this herb is burned over the acupoints to encourage blood flow, stimulate white blood cell production, or as we say, "move qi".
 In Chinese medicine the name for acupuncture is "zhen jiu", which translates as "needle-moxa".
 Basically, moxa is the vital second half to acupuncture treatment.
 It is very gentle, warming and nourishing, with the soothing sensation of an infra-red sauna but local to specific areas of pain or tension.

 Initial (75 min)

 60 Minute Treatment